awsdocs/aws-kms-developer-guide/doc_source/grants.md

 ## About grants<a name="about-grants"></a>

 Grants are a very flexible and useful access control mechanism\.
 When you attach a grant to a [customer master key](concepts.md#master_keys) \(CMK\), the *grant* allows a principal to call particular operations on a CMK when the conditions specified in the grant are met\.
 + Each grant controls access to just one CMK\.
 The CMK can be in the same or a different AWS account\.
++ AWS KMS limits the number of grants on each CMK\.
+For details, see [Resource quotas](resource-limits.md)\.
 + You can use a grant to allow access, but not to deny it\.
 Grants can only allow access to [grant operations](#terms-grant-operations)\.
 + Principals who get permissions from a grant can use those permissions without specifying the grant, just as they would if the permissions came from a key policy or IAM policy\.
 However, when you create, retire, or revoke a grant, there might be a brief delay, usually less than five minutes, until the operation achieves [eventual consistency](#terms-eventual-consistency)\.
 To use the permissions in a grant immediately, [use a grant token](grant-manage.md#using-grant-token)\.
 + You can use grants to allow principals in a different AWS account to use a CMK\.